Smixie/SOP/README.md

 # SOP
-SOP project in bash lookin for changes on site.
+SOP project in bash looking for changes on site.